 This crisis has arisen because dedicated childcare professionals are leaving the industry in droves for jobs with less responsibility and more pay.
 And who would blame them?
-A qualified childcare professional earns around $18 an hour to educate and care for our greatest resource.
+A formally qualified childcare professional earns far less than other proffessions with equivilant qualifications to educate and care for our greatest resource.

-The Big Steps in ECEC campaign is being coordinated by United Voice and aims to transform the profession into what it should be: stable, respected and well-paid.
-It can only be fixed by paying directors and educators what they are worth.
+The Big Steps in ECEC campaign is coordinated by United Voice and aims to transform the profession into what it should be: stable, respected and well-paid.
+The crisis can only be fixed by paying directors and educators what they are worth.

 Just read these stories from United Voice members, educators past and present.Their stories are typical of the experiences being shared as United Voice meets in sector wide crisis summits through out the country:

 “These are some of the challenges I face budgeting on such low wages.
 I have not bought any clothes or items for myself for a number of years.
 I am constantly paying off loans because I am always unable to fully cover most of my bills.
 I pay $70 per fortnight to Radio Rentals because when I moved in I didn’t own a fridge.
 Since I am unable to save very much money toward the cost of a fridge, I have no option but to rent.
 I have some fortnights without the money to purchase sufficient food to last me until the next pay period.
 I have been told by others to change my profession to one that pays better.
 I will not do this because I feel that I am in one of the most important professions that exist”ACT—Amy Brady, Educator